Snoozeds/DankRPG-aoi/README.md

 **Before all of this, make sure you update the "config.json" file!!!**

 ## Step 1: Picking the correct host
-Personally I chose DigitalOcean, as it was the easiest to use with Github's education pack.
+Personally I chose DigitalOcean (though they have pretty STEEP prices), as it was the easiest to use with Github's education pack.
 But, there are a wide range of hosting options out there.\
 Just make sure the one you choose supports:
 - Linux (I recommend **Ubuntu/Other Debian distros**, as they share they same commands.)
 - 24/7 hosting